ddemonstrate/ddemonstrate.org/README.md

 * Maintaining privacy.

 ## How
 * Blockchain based smart contracts means its censorship resistant.
-There is no one central point of failure.
+There is no one central point of failure or company that can close the project.
 * The source code is open source.
 Feel free to clone, fork or make edits via pull requests.
 * Crypto only.
 No banks, credit cards, Paypal or third parties.
 * Anonymous, no personal information is ever collected.